henrik/octopress/source/_posts/2015-09-20-testing-callbacks-in-elixir.markdown

 assert did_it_run
 ```

-But with Elixir's variable scoping, we can't do that.
+In Elixir, an anonymous function can read but not change outside variables.
 We could start a separate server process and make it hang on to this state, but that would be a bit of a bother.

 There are other ways to communicate, though.
 Message passing to the rescue!